Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/08/hide-trello-columns.md

 categories:
     - Process
 tags:
-    - javascript
+    - JavaScript
-    - jquery
+    - jQuery
-    - trello
+    - Trello
 ---

 If you have seen the average Trello board that has evolved over any length of time, you will have noticed they can suffer a little from column explosion.